-Facts are raw data about a system.
-On your control node (that's your Ansible server), the following command will display facts about your control node.
+Facts are raw data about a system, such as the systems hostname and IP address.
+On your control node (that's your Ansible server), the ansible ad hoc command can be used to display facts about your Ansible server.

 ansible localhost -m setup